Weight: Height: Head Circumference:

 · Poisons: Keep all medicines, vitamins, cleaning fluids, etc. locked away.
 Put the poison center number on all phones.
 Purchase all medicines in containers with safety caps.
 Do not store poisons in drink bottles, glasses, or jars.
 Poison Control 516-542-2323 or 800-222-1222

-PHA Standard Immunizations: Hep A #2
+PHA Standard Immunizations: Catch-up, if needed

 Tylenol Dose: Next Visit: 24 months, 30 months, 36 months